-It is important to note that each subject area can still include a diverse range of subjects, some of which will lead to significantly different employment and earnings outcomes.
-We have not attempted to split these down further as this would lead to an increase in the amount of data being suppressed.
+It is important to note that, even with these additional splits, each CAH subject area can still include a diverse range of subjects, some of which will lead to significantly different employment and earnings outcomes.
+For example, 'subjects allied to medicine not otherwise specified' contains courses ranging from nutrition and dietetics to biomedical sciences.
+We have not attempted to split the CAH codes down further as this would lead to an increase in the amount of data being suppressed.